Meetings & Events at the Evergreen

 Described by Frommer’s Guide as “The Classic Yosemite Experience,” the Evergreen is an idyllic meeting hideaway for those seeking a fun, nature-oriented experience in a warm and relaxed mountain setting.
 Just a few hours’ drive from the San Francisco Bay Area on the most direct route into Yosemite, the Evergreen offers all walks of life an uncrowded and authentic Yosemite experience with unsurpassed year-round recreation and activities.

-Groups can just as easily meet in our event hall as in a nearby meadow surrounded by towering pines.
+Groups can just as easily meet indoors as in a nearby meadow surrounded by towering pines.
 Our on-site event and recreation planning experts enjoy customizing meetings and events that are memorable and meaningful.
 We invite you to let us show you how we can help create an event that will leave everyone renewed and enthused.

 The Evergreen and Rush Creek Lodges are the only Yosemite venues with an on-site Recreation service providing over 40 different guided excursions for all fitness levels plus a full daily schedule of free activities and an endless supply of ideas for team-building, bonding, fear-conquering, and confidence-boosting.
 Hike over to the Recreational Activities section for some inspiration.